weiglemc/weiglemc.github.io/_publications/bibtex.md

 ```
 # [aturban-wadl18](#aturban-wadl18)

-Mohamed Aturban, Michele C. Weigle, and Michael L. Nelson, "It is Hard to Compute Fixity on Archived Web Pages," Presented at the ACM/IEEE JCDL 2018 Workshop on Web Archiving and Digital Libraries (WADL), June 2018.
+Mohamed Aturban, Michele C. Weigle, and Michael L. Nelson, "**It is Hard to Compute Fixity on Archived Web Pages**," Presented at the ACM/IEEE JCDL 2018 Workshop on Web Archiving and Digital Libraries (WADL), June 2018.

 [](#aturban-wadl18Bib)
 **Bibtex entry:**